scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 classpath, source directories, classes directory, Scala and Java options and a few more.

 `bloop` comes with an sbt plugin that allows you to generate these configuration files from your existing, functional sbt build.
-When the generation is done, you will have a `.bloop-config` in your base directory.
+When the generation is done, you will have a `.bloop-config` in the base directory of your sbt project.
 With this configuration, you can close your sbt instance and run your build with `bloop`.

 You will need to reach out to `sbt` again in the following scenarios: